VirtusLab/scala-cli/website/docs/reference/cli-options.md

 <!-- Automatically generated, DO NOT EDIT MANUALLY -->

+### `--test-frameworks`

-### `--test-framework`
+Aliases: `--test-framework`

-Name of the test framework's runner class to use while running tests
+Names of the test frameworks' runner classes to use while running tests.
+Skips framework lookup and only runs passed frameworks.

 ### `--require-tests`